ljw1004/csharpspec/csharp/structs.md

 Similar to an assignment, when a struct is passed as a value parameter or returned as the result of a function member, a copy of the struct is created.
 A struct may be passed by reference to a function member using a `ref` or `out` parameter.

 When a property or indexer of a struct is the target of an assignment, the instance expression associated with the property or indexer access must be classified as a variable.
 If the instance expression is classified as a value, a compile-time error occurs.
-This is described in further detail in §7.17.1.
+This is described in further detail in [Simple assignment](expressions.md#simple-assignment).

 ### Default values

-As described in §5.2, several kinds of variables are automatically initialized to their default value when they are created.
+As described in [Default values](variables.md#default-values), several kinds of variables are automatically initialized to their default value when they are created.
 For variables of class types and other reference types, this default value is `null`.
 However, since structs are value types that cannot be `null`, the default value of a struct is the value produced by setting all value type fields to their default value and all reference type fields to `null`.

 Referring to the `Point` struct declared above, the example
 ```csharp